 While Apple iPad are often the go-to choice when looking for the best tablets for classrooms, there are several versions of the iPad available.
 This model is the standard iPad that has a 10.2 inch screen with retina display.
 It includes the A12 bionic chip with neutral engine, so the processor will meet your needs.
 Since it has a fingerprint sensor for Touch ID to unlock it, you won’t have to worry about students accessing the device without permission, too.

 The battery life on this tablet should last all day, since it’s good for up to 10 hours, and the stereo speakers will let students play back audio projects for the group to hear.
 One of the best features of this tablet is the camera set up.
 It has a standard 8MP camera on the back of the iPad that can be used for filming or snapping still photos, but it also has a second camera on the front of the iPad.
 The front camera is a 2MP camera, but it is HD and should adequately capture selfies and work for video conferencing.

 The Apple Pencil can be a great addition to the iPad, too.
 It will make it easy to write notes and record grades directly on the iPad.
 With the Apple Pencil, you can avoid the hassle of writing with your finger on the tablet.
 This iPad will work with the wifi available at your school and home, but you need to know that this particular iPad does not work with cellular service.
 You will need a wifi network for it to connect.

-For those teachers who prefer to have the best tablet 2020 has to offer, but wants to keep it lightweight and small enough to carry around with one hand, the iPad Mini may be the right choice for you.
+For those teachers who wants to keep it lightweight and small enough to carry around with one hand, the iPad Mini may be the right choice for you.
 This is also a wonderful choice if you want a tablet that can connect using a cellular data plan.
 Of course, a wifi connection is still an option with the iPad Mini, too.